nix-community/projects/proposals/nixpkgs-security.md

 [Nix](https://nix.dev/) is an open source build system, configuration management system, and mechanism for deploying software, focused on reproducibility.
 It is the basis of an ecosystem of exceptionally powerful tools – including Nixpkgs, [the largest, most up-to-date software repository in the world](https://repology.org/repositories/graphs), and NixOS, a Linux distribution that can be configured fully declaratively, with unmatched flexibility.
 For its proponents, Nix embodies technology sovereignty.
 It is leveraged and relied upon by computer enthusiasts, professionals, and organisations who recognise its value for all steps in the software development lifecycle.

-This project’s goal is to systematically leverage the very core of the Nix ecosystem: the Nix store.
-The store implements the [purely functional software deployment model](https://edolstra.github.io/pubs/phd-thesis.pdf): It deals with files in a file system like a modern computer program deals with objects in memory, by ensuring [referential integrity](https://en.m.wikipedia.org/wiki/Referential_integrity), and enabling garbage collection and transparent caching.
-It allows handling software builds like pure (that is, side-effect-free) computations in a declarative programming language, offering powerful building blocks for a sound security ecosystem.

-Nixpkgs is the largest software collection in existence, at the time of writing, totaling more than 89.1K of packages according to [Repology](), it does this by absorbing various software ecosystems such as Python packages, Node.js packages and more.
-As a result, nixpkgs is an very interesting security target, we would like to address three of them: bootstrapping nixpkgs from very small auditable binaries, tracking and addressing security on the whole ecosystem in an efficient fashion and finally ensuring a proper boot security chain for NixOS, our Nix and Nixpkgs based Linux distribution.
+Nixpkgs is the largest software collection in existence, at the time of writing, totaling more than 85 000 of packages according to [Repology](https://repology.org/repository/nix_unstable).
+It does this by encapsulating various software ecosystems such as [Python, Rust, Node.js, and more](https://nixos.org/manual/nixpkgs/unstable/#chap-language-support).
+As a result, Nixpkgs is a valuable security target with a far reach, and we would like to address three aspects of it:

+- Bootstrapping Nixpkgs from very small auditable binaries
+- Tracking and addressing security on the whole ecosystem in an efficient fashion
+- Ensuring a proper boot security chain for NixOS

 ## Why is this technology critical?
 Please explain to us the relevance of this technology.